Skip to main content

 Work related conditions

-On a final note, it’s important to understand the following key deadlines:
+It’s important to understand the following key deadlines:

 • If you are in Australia, you must commence work within 90 days of your visa being granted.